agilesix/AgileSix.com/src/content/blog-posts/sixer-spotlight-with-athena-bozak.md

 ---
 ## Meet Athena Bozak

-After four years of active duty service in the U.S Air Force, [Athena Bozak](https://www.linkedin.com/in/athenab84/)shares her journey to Agile Six and how she transitioned into the tech world, found wholeness, learned self-management, and found a place where she continues to support Veterans through the impactful work she is doing in user experience research.
+After four years of active duty service in the U.S Air Force, [Athena Bozak ](https://www.linkedin.com/in/athenab84/)shares her journey to Agile Six and how she transitioned into the tech world, found wholeness, learned self-management, and found a place where she continues to support Veterans through the impactful work she is doing in user experience research.

 ## Tell us about your Journey to Agile Six.